 Naturopaths want to force insurance reimbursement for their services

 Naturopaths want to cash in on the federal Affordable Care Act.
 The Act requires reimbursement of care provided by any health care provider licensed by the state.
 This would be a bonanza to the naturopaths and the multi-billion dollar dietary supplement industry which supports their schools and whose products naturopaths sell.
 At the state level, naturopaths lobby for laws mandating payment for their services by public and private health insurers.

-Naturopath licensing legislation is pending in Massachusetts, Michigan, New Jersey, New York, North Carolina, New York (passed Senate, now before Assembly) Pennsylvania and Rhode Island.
-Pro-naturopath legislation is pending in other states.
+Naturopath licensing legislation is pending in Illinois, Massachusetts, Michigan, New Jersey, New York (passed Senate, now before Assembly) and Pennsylvania (passed House, now before Senate).

-Victory in Arkansas and Maryland, where Naturopathic Licensing Bills were withdrawn, and in Illinois, where a Naturopathic Licensing Bill died in committee.
+VICTORY in Arkansas and Maryland, where Naturopathic Licensing Bills were withdrawn, and Rhode Island and North Carolina, where bills never made it out of committee!

 In Colorado, a naturopathic licensing bill and a "Health Freedom" bill allowing traditional naturopaths and other practitioners who reject evidence-based healthcare to practice were signed into law by Gov. Hickenlooper.
 Fortunately, naturopathic doctors failed to get the scope of practice they wanted.

 Click here to find out more about all bills.